 This week we’re off to the wilds of Donegal.
 Ireland’s most northerly county borders the mighty Atlantic and the landscape is full of drama, majestic beauty and a trip here is unforgettable.
-The people are warm and full of humor and that famous Irish hospitality is at it’s finest here.
-It’s also home to some of our favorite makers here at The Irish Store so we’ll be dropping by to say hello and see what delights they have to offer.
+The people are warm and full of humour and that famous Irish hospitality is at it’s finest here.
+It’s also home to some of our favourite makers here at The Irish Store so we’ll be dropping by to say hello and see what delights they have to offer.

 1. Glenveagh National Park